echopen/echopen_prototyping/references/sigproc/phantoms.md

 resolution is a key issue as it will strongly impact the device's capacity to detect tumors and cysts.

 * Uniformity.
 Except for the areas and details dedicated to the resolution measurements, the material is supposed to be uniform in the object.
-So uniformity can be simply tested by evaluationg the noise at different depths.
+So uniformity can be simply tested by evaluating the noise at different depths.

 Phantoms can also be used to test the quality of the scan conversion algorithm.
 Easily detected objects are put on a horizontal line at regular intervals.
 Then you just have to check if those objects are still detected on the same horizontal line.
 The same thing can be